 I have joined several community groups over the years, either gardening or working with food and food waste and I have authored 4 gardening books about community, guerrilla gardening, sustainability and food.
 I have always run my own businesses and in 2014 I worked with Brighton & Hove Food Partnership on a project working with micro-producers launching a Zero Waste food shop called ‘Foodshed’ in Brighton Open Market, selling affordable, healthy, packaging free, local food and offered space for local micro producers to sell their wares and we sold loose scoop and weigh food and locally produced fruit and veggies!
 I am mega proud of what I achieved there and I worked with an amazing community of market traders and customers, pop your head in to the market and say hello, they are great.

 My work with food and food waste lead me to volunteer for FareShare in 2017 before starting a new part time job with Digital Brighton & Hove after turning my shop Foodshed into a workers coop I felt it had come to a natural end for me so I moved on to new adventures in 2018.
 I currently live in a ‘two family’ household with my very good friend and our kids and I enjoy communal living, we have a massive garden which has been a pleasure to grow for the past 2 years.

 I am passionate about food waste and food poverty issues and I am constantly amazed at what incredible things can happened when groups of people work together for a common cause.

 FareShare best bits – working with an incredible team of volunteers and staff.
-The comradery and Leanne’s cake.
+The camaraderie and Leanne’s cake.